 - Speech-language therapy.
 Speech-language therapy can help improve a child's life by teaching nonverbal ways of communicating and helping with social interaction.

 - Nutritional support.
-Proper nutrition is extremely important for normal growth and for improved mental, physical and social abilities.
+Proper nutrition is extremely important for healthy growth and for improved mental, physical and social abilities.
 A high-calorie, well-balanced diet may be recommended.
 Feeding strategies to prevent choking or vomiting are important.
 Some children and adults may need to be fed through a tube placed directly into the stomach (gastrostomy).

 - Behavioral intervention.
 Practicing and developing good sleep habits may be helpful for sleep disturbances.
+Therapies may help improve problem behaviors.

 A few examples of complementary therapies that have been tried in children with Rett syndrome include: